Send Multiple Photos from an iPhone or iPad

 - Tap to select each photo you wish to send, you will see a red check appear in the corner of each picture

 - Tap on “Share” and tap “Email” (5 photo limit with email)

 - Fill out the email as usual and click send

 The 5 image limit remains with Email, which is actually a limitation aimed at preventing emails from bouncing (or not sending) due to being too large of a file size.
 Most email providers have a 20MB attachment limit, which the 5 photo limit tends to follow.

 If you would like to get around the five picture limit of sending through email, you can choose the “Message” option instead of email, this will use the iMessage protocol but it does require that iMessage is set up on the sending and receiving devices.
 Using the Message option also lets you send the pictures to a Mac with iMesssage. iMessages requires iOS 5 or later, meaning earlier model iOS devices won’t be able to use that specific feature.

-This feature remains the same in iOS 7, though it does look slightly different, as does the rest of iOS.
+This feature remains the same in iOS 7 and iOS 8, though it does look slightly different, as does the rest of iOS.